If you are a current parent and need to contact a member of staff please go to Myschoolportal

 My career has evolved from management accountancy through business analysis and project management to business leadership.
 Along the way, I have accumulated experience in both private (McVities, Hotpoint) and the not for profit sector (CITB).

-Outside school, when not running around after my family, I am often found sailing at Snettisham Beach Sailing Club, on the water.
+Outside school, when not running around after my family, I am often found sailing at Snettisham Beach Sailing Club.

 Mrs Keryn Neaves